kabilar/kabilar/README.md

 ### Hi there 👋

-Over the past ~15 years I have been building software to improve our understand of the brain.
-Below are a few of the major projects that I have worked on.
+Over the past ~15 years I have been building software to improve our understanding of the brain.
+Below are the major projects that I have worked on.

 | Dates | Project | Role | Description | Resources |
 |--|--|--|--|--|